 Get a collection of worklogs.

 The Next-Drupal package automatically takes care of Authorization, thus making life easier on another front.
 Beyond these two methods, the Next-Drupal package provides other helper methods as well.
-For a detailed look at all the available methods take a look here.
+Read more for a detailed look at all the available methods.

 The aim of this post was to give an overview of how we achieved a quick integration of Next.js with Drupal, by using the Drupal Next module in conjunction with the Next-Drupal npm package.
-The source code of the application used in the example application can be found here.
+Find the source code of the application used in the example application.

 Obsessed with keeping up to date with the latest tech, Aqib is addicted to drinking tea.
 Interested in spirituality and future predictions, you will find him doing household chores or playing cricket when not at work.
 He never misses a day at the gym.